Daniel R. Thomas

 I have received funding from various organisations, I try not to let that influence me but in the interest of transparency details follow.

-- From October 2015 I will by funded by ThreatSTOP
+- From October 2015 I have been funded by ThreatSTOP

-- I am currently funded from the EPSRC Doctoral Training Account of the Computer Laboratory
+- I the EPSRC Doctoral Training Account of the Computer Laboratory funded the second and third years of my PhD

 - The first year of my PhD was funded by Google